 As a travel writer, I have a routine of what I always carry in my bag on a plane, and what I’ve found to be the most important things to carry in my luggage over the years.
 From international flights to domestic short trips, what you need to pack in your bag on the plane doesn’t really change too much.
 I pack all of this in a small carry-on bag (such as a purse) separate from my carry-on piece of luggage.

 You know how you just ate a meatball sandwich on your layover and now you’ve got to sit 6 inches from perfect strangers, breathing in their face?
 Yeah, you’re going to need some breath freshener – and chances are your seat mates will, too.
-Why not be one of those airplane passengers that people actually want to sit by and offer your seatmates Extra@ Gum Spearmint or Extra@ Gum Polar Ice?
+Why not be one of those airplane passengers that people actually want to sit by and offer your seatmates some gum?

 A stick of gum is also a lifesaver when the airplane pressure changes and you – or anyone around you – is in pain from the pressure in your ears.
 Offer up a stick of gum at this moment and you’ll definitely get a smile in return.